AaronKokal/agent-docs-environment-test/README.md

 * A **docs framework** that defines the required documentation files every project must maintain.
 * An **Agent README** (`framework/AGENT_README.md`) with instructions for AI assistants to manage and extend project documentation.
 * A **DOCUMENT EDITING GUIDE** (`framework/DOCUMENT_EDITING_GUIDE.md`) with setup and maintenance rules for contributors working in their respective IDE.
+* A **MIGRATION GUIDE** (`framework/MIGRATION_GUIDE.md`) with instructions for an AI agent to migrate an existing project's documentation to this standardized framework.

 ---